Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study

 \section{Summary and conclusions}

-In this work, we have presented {\it ab initio} calculations of hydrodynamic signatures in thermal transport for graphene and phosphorene-based devices using phonon properties obtained from first-principles to solve the phonon Boltzmann transport equation via energy-based deviational Monte Carlo methods.
-We find such signatures at room temperature in quasiballistic and non-ballistic regimes, in contradiction with the predictions of classical hydrodynamic models, but in agreement with newer and more generalized models.
+In this work, we have presented Monte Carlo simulations of phonon transport with a full linearized \textit{ab initio} scattering operator, leading to the manifestation of hydrodynamic signatures such as vorticity and non-monotonic temperature profiles in planar graphene and phosphorene device geometries.
+We find such signatures at room temperature in quasiballistic and non-ballistic regimes, in contradiction with the predictions of classical hydrodynamic models, which required a predominance of normal scattering, but in agreement with more recent and generalized models which find the signatures even when all scattering is resistive.
 In contrast to previous observations, we demonstrate that there is a shared mechanism among all transport regimes originating the hydrodynamic signatures, namely boundary scattering.
-Indeed, we show that in our devices boundary scattering at horizontal edges is the leading mechanism behind vortices, proving through the solution of the hydrodynamic equation that an increment in the horizontal dimension only leads to the formation of more convection cells instead of vortex (hydrodynamics) destruction.
-We have also illustrated the importance of the dimensions, especially the distance between sources and the opposite vertical walls (i.e. the ones causing the vortices), in the presence of hydrodynamic effects; concluding that those can exist even under the presence of significant intrinsic scattering (i.e. non-ballistic regime) as this cannot instantly randomize the flux but allows for certain inertia.
-Moreover, we have demonstrated the importance of making a proper description of the intrinsic scattering in the thermal vortex profiles, even well inside the ballistic regime, showing that the RTA can lead to an incorrect number of vortices or no vorticity at all, in opposition to the solution using the full linearized scattering operator.
+Indeed, we show that in our devices, undergoing vertical transport, boundary scattering at horizontal edges is the leading mechanism behind vortex formation, proving through the solution of the hydrodynamic equation that an increment in the horizontal dimension only leads to the formation of more convection cells instead of vortex (hydrodynamics) destruction.
+We have illustrated the critical importance of the device dimensions, especially the distance between sources and the opposite horizontal walls (i.e. the ones causing the vortices), in determining the presence or absence of hydrodynamic effects, opposite to previous considerations based only on the relative importance of normal vs.\ resistive scattering.
+Moreover, we have demonstrated that having a proper description of the intrinsic scattering using the full linearized scattering operator will, through more accurate values of $\ell$, result in qualitative consequences, showing that the RTA can lead to an incorrect number of vortices or no vorticity at all in cases where it should be present.

 Finally, based on our calculations, we point out that experimental observation of hydrodynamic signatures at room temperature would be favored by choosing a small graphene sample under \SI{100}{\nano\meter} in height, a finite source and sink as narrow as possible and a device width at least three times larger than the source/sink widths.